mbebic/conic-curve-plotting/README.md

-# CS50 Final Project - Conic Curve Plotting Application
+# Conic Curve Plotting Application

 ## Overview
 As someone with an engineering background, I was inclined to make an application that had functionality in a math classroom.